-FRWA has been busy conducting cyanobacteria research at Rainbow Reservoir (Farmington River) in Windsor, CT to discover causes and evaluate potential remedies.
+FRWA has concluded the 2021 cyanobacteria research at Rainbow Reservoir (Farmington River) in Windsor, CT to discover causes and evaluate potential remedies.

-The goal of this project is to investigate cyanobacteria blooms in Rainbow Reservoir, a 240 acre impoundment on the Farmington River in Windsor to evaluate bloom occurrence, causative agents and remedial options.
-Limnologist, Dr. Kenneth Wagner, has designed our study and has been directing the project.
+The goal of this project was to investigate cyanobacteria blooms in Rainbow Reservoir, a 240 acre impoundment on the Farmington River in Windsor to evaluate bloom occurrence, causative agents and remedial options.
+Limnologist, Dr. Kenneth Wagner, designed our study and directed the project.

 The project began with an initial data review to examine existing water monitoring data for the reservoir and upstream watershed.
-Rainbow reservoir is being sampled for algae, nutrients, thermal and oxygen status, and sediment physical and chemical features.
-Data will be analyzed, potential causes identified, and recommendations for action will be proposed.
+FRWA staff assessed Rainbow Reservoir for algae, nutrients, thermal and oxygen status, and sediment physical and chemical features.
+Data has been analyzed, potential causes identified, and recommendations reported to CT DEEP.

 Cyanobacteria, commonly referred to as blue-green algae, are single-celled microscopic organisms that live in all types of water and use sunlight to produce food.
 Cyanobacteria blooms occur in slow- moving, warm water, with high levels of phosphorus and nitrogen.
 Excessive nutrient loading provides conditions for the cyanobacteria to rapidly multiply, causing blooms that can spread across an entire waterbody.
 These blooms can float up and down the water column and potentially produce toxins.
 The water may appear cloudy, bright green to dark red, and can be thick like pea soup.
 Cyanobacteria blooms can also affect the water quality by blocking sunlight and using up oxygen and nutrients that other aquatic organisms need to survive.